What is a trigger rate

 Another way to calculate your trigger rate is to use the following formula:

-(Payment amount X # of Payments per year / Balance owing) X 100 = Trigger rate in %.
+(Payment amount X # of Payments per year / Balance owing) X 100 = Trigger rate in per cent.

 If you have an outstanding mortgage balance of $500,000 with bi-weekly payments (26 payments per year) of $1,100.
 Your formula would look like this:

-In this scenario, your trigger rate would be about 5.72%.
+In this scenario, your trigger rate would be about 5.72 per cent.
 Remember, every lender uses a slightly different formula to calculate your trigger rate, so you’ll want to contact them if you want an exact number.
 However, this formula is a reliable way to estimate yours quickly.